open-edge-insights/video-ingestion/README.md

       }
      ```

-    * In case multiple Basler cameras are connected use serial parameter to
-      specify the camera to be used in the gstreamer pipeline in the video
-      config file for camera mode.
-If multiple cameras are connected and the
-      serial parameter is not specified then the source plugin by default
-      connects to camera with device_index=0.

-      Eg: pipeline value to connect to basler camera with
-      serial number 22573664:

-      ```javascript
-      {
-       "type": "gstreamer",
-       "pipeline": "pylonsrc serial=22573664 imageformat=yuv422 exposureGigE=3250 interpacketdelay=1500 ! video/x-raw,format=YUY2 ! videoconvert ! video/x-raw,format=BGR ! appsink"
-      }
-      ```

-    * In case you want to enable resizing with basler camera use the
-      vaapipostproc element and specify the height and width parameter in the
-      gstreamer pipeline.

-      Eg: Example pipeline to enable resizing with basler camera

-      ```javascript
-      {
-       "type": "gstreamer",
-       "pipeline": "pylonsrc serial=22573664 imageformat=yuv422 exposureGigE=3250 interpacketdelay=1500 ! video/x-raw,format=YUY2 ! vaapipostproc height=600 width=600 ! videoconvert ! video/x-raw,format=BGR ! appsink"
-      }
-      ```

-    * In case frame read is failing when multiple basler cameras are used, use
-      the interpacketdelay property to increase the delay between the
-      transmission of each packet for the selected stream channel.
-      Depending on the number of cameras, use an appropriate delay can be set.

-      Eg: pipeline value to increase the interpacket delay to 3000(default
-      value for interpacket delay is 1500):

-      ```javascript
-      {
-       "type": "gstreamer",
-       "pipeline": "pylonsrc imageformat=yuv422 exposureGigE=3250 interpacketdelay=3000 ! video/x-raw,format=YUY2 ! videoconvert ! video/x-raw,format=BGR ! appsink"
-      }
-      ```

-    * To work with monochrome Basler camera (or to use `mono8` imageformat), please use `opencv` Ingestor and change the
-      image format to mono8 in the pipeline.

-      Eg:pipeline value to connect to monochrome basler camera with serial number 22773747 :

-      ```javascript
-      {
-       "type": "opencv",
-       "pipeline": "pylonsrc serial=22773747 imageformat=mono8 exposureGigE=3250 interpacketdelay=1500 ! videoconvert ! appsink"
-      }
-      ```

-    * In case one wants to use `gstreamer` ingestor with `mono8` pixel format or monochrome camera then change the image format to mono8 in the pipeline.
+    * In case one wants to use `mono8` image format or wants to work with monochrome camera then change the image format to mono8 in the pipeline.
 Since `gstreamer` ingestor expects a `BGR` image format, a single channel GRAY8 format would be converted to 3 channel BGR format.

      Example pipeline to use `mono8` imageformat or work with monochrome basler camera